sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 1. In Sourcegraph, in your account settings, navigate to `Access tokens`, then click `Generate new token`.
 2. Once you have generated a token, navigate to your VS Code Settings, then navigate to "Extension settings".
 3. Navigate to `Code preferences`, then click `Settings`.
-4. Search for `Sourcegraph`, and enter the newly generated access token and Sourcegraph instance URL.
+4. Search for `Sourcegraph`, and enter the newly generated access token as well as your Sourcegraph instance URL.

 ## Keyboard Shortcuts: